mdub/pith/README.markdown

 Create an input directory for your site (wherever you want), and pop some files into it:

     SITE/
+      _pith/
       images/
         logo.png
       index.html.haml

+The only requirement is the existance of a sub-directory called "`_pith`".
+Pith checks that it's present, to prevent you accidently treating you entire home-directory as website input.

-Use the `pith build` command to convert your inputs into a functioning website.
+Next, use the `pith build` command to convert your inputs into a functioning website.

     $ pith -i SITE build
     Generating to "SITE/_out"